Single-photon cooling in microwave magneto-mechanics

-Here we report on reaching a coupling strength in the \SI{}{\kilo\hertz} range, allowing us to demonstrate single-photon strong cooperativity between a microwave cavity and a massive mechanical resonator.
-To increase the coupling, we propose an alternative to most microwave experiments by magnetically coupling the mechanical resonator to the microwave cavity, an approach which gained attention recently~\cite{via_strong_2015, rodrigues_coupling_2019}.
-More specifically, our mechanical resonator is a single clamped beam - a cantilever - with a magnetic tip.
+{Here we report on reaching a coupling strength in the \SI{}{\kilo\hertz} range, allowing us to demonstrate a single-photon cooperativity exceeding unity between a microwave cavity and a massive mechanical resonator.} To increase the coupling, we propose an alternative to most microwave experiments by magnetically coupling the mechanical resonator to the cavity, an approach which gained attention recently~\cite{via_strong_2015, rodrigues_coupling_2019, wang_preparing_2014, schmidt_sideband-resolved_2019}.
+Concretely, our mechanical resonator is a single clamped beam - a cantilever - with a magnetic tip.
 In order to mediate the optomechanical interaction, we integrated a superconducting quantum interference device (SQUID) in a U-shaped microstrip resonator~\cite{zoepfl_characterization_2017} to effectively obtain a microwave cavity sensitive to magnetic flux.
 The single-photon coupling strength, $g_0$, is given by the change of the cavity frequency, $\omega_c$, induced by the zero-point fluctuation, $x_{ZPM}$, of the mechanical resonator:

-As $\partial \omega_c / \partial x$ is not directly accessible it is more convenient to express the coupling in terms of external magnetic flux $\phi_{\text{ext}}$:~The second part, $\partial \phi_{\text{ext}} / \partial x \times x_{ZPM}$, gives the flux change induced by a zero-point motion of the mechanical cantilever.
-The first part describes the cavity frequency dependence on the flux through the SQUID loop.
-Remarkably, this also provides us with a direct control of the coupling strength.
+As $\partial \omega_c / \partial x$ is not directly accessible it is more convenient to express the coupling in terms of external magnetic flux $\phi_{\text{ext}}$:~The second part, $\partial \phi_{\text{ext}} / \partial x \times x_{ZPM}$, gives the flux change induced by a zero-point motion of the mechanical cantilever. {The first part describes the cavity frequency dependence on the flux through the SQUID loop hence providing a direct control of the coupling strength.}